FontysVenlo/javascript-functional-programming-introduction/README.md

 The invitation link to this assignments will be send during the lecture via mail and as channel-message.<!-- .element: class="fragment fade-up" -->

-> You have to do all assignments, doing means pushed into your individual github repository, in order to pass the Functional programming part of the PPAR course.<!-- .element: class="fragment fade-up" -->
+> You have to do and pass all assignments.
+Doing means pushed into your individual github repository in order to pass the Functional programming part of the PPAR course.<!-- .element: class="fragment fade-up" -->

 <!-- s -->